n-skinner/n-skinner/README.md

-# Hi there 👋, my name is Nick.
+# Hi there 👋,
+I'm Nick.

 I'm a Geospatial Developer with a focus on data engineering and analysis for the Community Development, Transportation, and Utility sectors.

 <h3 align="left">Languages and Tools:</h3>